lptekdev/homelab/_posts/2025-04-13-proxmox-part4.md

-Now that I was able to setup one Ceph host to provide CephFS to the tenant workloads, is time to expand the capacity and increase redundancy of the Storage service.
+Now that I was able to setup one Ceph host to provide CephFS to the tenant workloads, is time to increase its redundancy.
 For this setup I used 3 machines as also Linux namespaces and bridges.
 The architecture of this setup is below:

 ![proxmox_storage_Ceph_multinode](../assets/storageAAService-multinodeCeph.png)